carlos-mercado/Broadcast-Server/README.md

 2. **Open the client:**
    - Open `client.html` in your web browser.
+   - *note* If opening the file from another device other than the device the server is running on, change localhost to the ip-address of the server device
    - Follow on-screen instructions to connect and interact.

 ## Requirements